Get started on your Journey

 Students who wish to pursue graduate studies are encouraged to apply for OLLU's Accelerated Bachelor's to Master's (ABM) Program.
 The ABM program allows undergraduate students to begin completing requirements for a master's degree during their senior year which saves time and money.

-While each of the concentrations available prepare students for entry-level positions, becoming licensed to practice psychology requires that students continue on to pursue a master's or doctoral degree.
-A student's ultimate career goals will help them determine which concentration to pursue.
-The certificate option provides an additional opportunity for students to enhance their knowledge and skills in dealing with diverse clients in their careers.
+While each of the paths available prepare students for entry-level positions, becoming licensed to practice psychology requires that students continue on to pursue a master's or doctoral degree.
+A student's ultimate career goals will help them determine which path to pursue.
+Choosing a certificate option provides an additional opportunity for students to enhance their knowledge and skills in dealing with diverse clients in their careers.

-Students choose the general concentration in preparation for careers in psychology and/or preparation for graduate studies.
-Coursework in this concentration focuses on the foundations of psychology that students will be able to apply in a variety of industries.
+Coursework in the Bachelor of Arts in Psychology focuses on the foundations of psychology that students will be able to apply in a variety of industries.

 The Psychology Minor offers students the opportunity to gain skills in comparative analysis, conducting research and creating persuasive and well-developed arguments.
 This minor pairs well with many of the majors offered at OLLU, including: